How to Prepare for Maharashtra HSC Chemistry Exam to Score Good Marks in 2026 - Important Questions, Concepts

 1721021829458

 Q4.
-Write the name of nano-structured material used in car tyres to increase the life of tyres.
+Write the name of the nano-structured material used in car tyres to increase the life of tyres.

 Also Download- Maharashtra HSC Chemistry Sample Paper